Irys-xyz/Irys-docs/pages/developer-docs/irys-sdk/chunked-uploader/data-mode.md

 description: Automate transaction creation in data mode.
 ---

-# Data Mode
+# Data mode

-The chunked uploader has two modes of operation, data mode and transaction mode.
+The chunked uploader has two modes of operation, data mode and [transaction mode](/developer-docs/irys-sdk/chunked-uploader/transaction-mode).
 When using data mode do not create a transaction, this will be done automatically for you.

 Within data mode, you can either upload using:

-A buffer containing the data you want to upload.
+-   A buffer containing the data you want to upload.
-A readable stream pointing to the data you want to upload.
+-   A readable stream pointing to the data you want to upload.

 ## `uploader.uploadData()`